Huy-DNA/treaflet/ssg/post-input/printf/content.md

 That's all!
 But are we missing something here?

-Well, because these two choices of parameter passing differ in the parameters passed to the function, the function itself needs to know that what scheme is used in order to interpret the parameters correctly.
-Thus, the parameter-receiving code of the first `f` and the second `f` should be different.
+Because these two choices of parameter passing differ in the parameters passed to the function, the function itself needs to know that what scheme is used in order to interpret the parameters correctly.
+Thus, the parameter-interpreting code of the first `f` and the second `f` should be different.
 Whether to use the former or the latter is established by the coder (of MIPS) or the compiler (in high-level languages) as part of what is called the [Calling convention](https://en.wikipedia.org/wiki/Calling_convention).

 So, we are done with passing parameters right?
 Well, no!
 There still remains two problems:

-* In higher-level languages, there are concepts of data types.
+* In higher-level languages, there is the concept of data types.
 Data types can be of various words (or bytes) in size.
-The latter scheme shown above only works because we treat each parameter as a word, therefore, only the address of the buffer and the number of parameters suffice to locate all the parameters.
-However, functions like `printf` accept variable parameters of **variable types**, those information alone is not sufficient.
+The latter scheme only works because we treat each parameter as a word.
+Therefore, only the address of the buffer and the number of parameters suffice to locate all the parameters.
+However, functions like `printf` accept a varying number parameters of **data types**.
+Hence the length information alone is not sufficient.
 * We know how to pass variable parameters in MIPS, but how can we do it in C/C++?
-The answer is the ellipsis `...`, but I want to get deeper than this.
+The answer is the ellipsis `...`.
+However, this is still too high an abstraction barrier.
+We'll explore further down this barrier.

 ## Let's get dirty!

 ### printf API

 Here's the API for `printf` specified in [cplusplus](https://cplusplus.com/reference/cstdio/printf/):

 ```C++